HusainR-1/SnakeGame/README.md

 Created more code modularity for same type of function , like the font, avoiding repeated coding and having neat code.

+Made different files and tried to make my code human readable also made more generalized methods and classes.